ysyk2021/analyzing-and-acting-on-employee-satisfaction-survey-results-strategies-for-improving-engagement/src/chapter-6-1.md

-# Techniques for Involving Employees in Improvement Efforts

 Involving employees in improvement efforts is critical for creating a positive work environment and improving engagement and retention.
 In this chapter, we will discuss techniques for involving employees in improvement efforts.